jm3/todayilearned/content/learnings/responsive-image-directory-structure.md

 CI-deployment bastion host will re-build all the images from source at deploy time.

-# Pre-fan-out, before gulp-responsive runs:
+# Pre-fan-out, before `gulp-responsive` runs:

-## originals, versioned in git, not available to hugo webserver
+## hi-res originals, versioned in git, not available to hugo webserver

-    art-src
+    art
     ├── mies-plano-winter.jpg
     ├── mr-div-neon-landscape-vaporwave.jpg
     └── vaporwave-firefox.jpg

-# gulp-responsive outputs its variation images here:
+# `gulp-responsive` outputs its variation images here:

-## pre-staged, git-ignored, available to hugo webserver in dev
+## responsively-sized, git-ignored, available to hugo webserver in dev

     static/art
     ├── mies-plano-winter-1000.jpg